HomeBlog Home

 Blocked gutters can cause damage to your rookMany people do not stop to consider the importance of gutter conditions.
 When inspecting your gutters, the inspector will look for the following:

-1. the guttering system is adequately sized for your home to protect against runoff,
+1. The guttering system is adequately sized for your home to protect against runoff,

-2. that the channels are free of rust, cracks, and holes that will cause leaking and
+2. that the channels are free of rust, cracks, and holes that will cause leaking, and

 3. that the downspouts divert water away from the home's foundation